 The most common causes include

 Fibrocystic changes includes pain, cysts, and general lumpiness in the breast.
 Women may have one or more of these symptoms.
 Breasts feel lumpy and dense and are often tender when touched.
+These changes are more common among women who began to menstruate early, had their first baby after age 30, or have not had a baby.

 In most women, fibrocystic changes are related to the monthly fluctuations in levels of the female hormones estrogen and progesterone.
 These hormones stimulate breast tissue.